 In addition to receiving support and guidance from experienced tutors and supervisors, you will also be able to seek advice from our guest speakers/ industry experts based in and around London's thriving Silicon Roundabout.
 Our Central London location means that you will be on the doorstep of innovative startups and thriving marketing firms, giving you an unmatched insight into how marketing is evolving, and how your new skills can add value to businesses.

 The programme is accredited by the Chartered Management Institute (CMI).
-If you choose to join as student members of the Institute (students have specific period to register) and upon completion of mapped modules within the MA Digital Marketing & Analytics programme, you will receive a CMI Level 7 Diploma in Strategic Management and Leadership.
+If you choose to join as student members of the Institute (students have specific period to register) and upon completion of mapped modules within the MA Digital Marketing & Analytics programme, you will receive a CMI Level 7 Strategic Management and Leadership Practice.

 Students may start the programme in either January or September.
 If you begin in September, the programme is 12 months, while a programme starting in January will last for 16 months.